AUDITION TO BE A PART OF AMP!

 What skills should I know before participating in AMP?

 Though playing in a band is a challenge if you don't know the basics of your instrument, you don't need to be a musical genius to play in a band or participate in AMP!
-Here are skills that are good to know before you audition for AMP:
+Here are skills that are good to know (but not necessary) before you audition for AMP:

 - How to Play Your Instrument